Hector2024/ops-reading-notes/reading7.md

 1. What is Windows Remote Desktop Connection?

-- Remote desktop connection is a tool made for windows that helps us remote into another computer.
+- Remote desktop connection is a tool made for Windows that helps us remote into another computer.

 2. What is RDP?

-- RDP is a windows specific protocol that supports their remote desktop connection tool.
+- RDP is a Windows specific protocol that supports their remote desktop connection tool.

 3. What is the RDP port number?